 After more than a century under colonial rule, today, Christianity is a core component of many Micronesians' spiritual identity.
-Further, many Christian groups credit their missionary work with ending hostilities between rival villages (see p.
-2-3 of History and Myth) and perceive their religion as a necessary precursor for peace and unity in the FSM.
-While the FSM is a predominantly Christian nation, since becoming independent and signing the Compact of Free Association with the US in 1986 (see p.
-10 of History and Myth), it has welcomed many religious minorities from other countries.
+Further, many Christian groups credit their missionary work with ending hostilities between rival villages (see History and Myth) and perceive their religion as a necessary precursor for peace and unity in the FSM.
+While the FSM is a predominantly Christian nation, since becoming independent and signing the Compact of Free Association with the US in 1986 (see History and Myth), it has welcomed many religious minorities from other countries.
 A few foreign residents practice the Baha'i Faith (a religion that combines aspects of Islam with a belief in the unity of all religions and humanity), Buddhism, Hinduism, Judaism, and Islam.